-The Honours, Symbols and Legal Policy Branch of the Department of the Prime Minister and Cabinet provides policy advice on the operation of the Australian Honours System.
+The Honours and Symbols Section, Department of the Prime Minister and Cabinet provides policy advice on the operation of the Australian Honours System.

 It is also responsible for community awareness campaigns so that honours are more accessible and better known to all Australians.